HelpSeeker/CoubDownloader/README.md

 Using general search terms can potentially return tens of thousands of coub links.
 The usage of `--limit-num` is encouraged.

+#### Random

+Provides a random collection of coubs.
+A request returns max.
+1000 coubs, but several requests can be made during one script invocation (e.g. using the --random option thrice).

 ***

 The now following input types only return a limited number of links.
 This is indirectly enforced by the API, although I can't say if it is done on purpose or a bug (pages >99 redirect to page 1).